asminpaudel141/java-100program/README.md

 # 46.Program to remove duplicate element in an array
 # 46.Write a Java program to implement polymorphism.
 # 47.Write a java program to swap 2 no without using 3rd variable.
-# 48.Write a java program to swap 2 no without using 3rd variable.
-# 49.Write a java program to swap 2 no without using 3rd variable.
-# 50.Write a java program to swap 2 no without using 3rd variable.
-# 51.Write a java program to swap 2 no without using 3rd variable.
-# 52.Write a java program to swap 2 no without using 3rd variable.